 This degree takes into account the role of informatics within the STEM fields.
-Core subjects include computer programming, mathematics, and statistics, with a strong foundation in social sciences and ethics.
 Students also have the option to choose courses that reflect their interests in medical, engineering and computing statistics and analysis.
+Core subjects include:

 While Life Sciences Informatics is currently the most popular track for this major, there is an option to pursue a Data Mining Information Analysis track.
 This track focuses a student’s education on research and analysis methods for digital data mining in a variety of fields.
 This gives graduates a firm foundation in how data mining can influence organizations and how they do business in the real world.

 Rockhurst University does not currently offer an IS undergraduate degree, but it does offer the chance for students to take part in its IT program.
 The B.S. in Information Technology is one of its most popular STEM programs and is currently one of the most selective programs offered by this university.

 The undergraduate degree in IT focuses on the software and programming aspects of a business.
 Students learn about software development, digital media, and web engineering.
 Students will be required to complete 134 credit hours, 60 service hours, and an internship.
 Samples of courses that a student will take as part of the Core Curriculum include:

 - Program Language Design and Implementation

 The internship is separate from service hours.
 Participation in the internship allows students to get a glimpse into what their prospective career path will look like after they’ve graduated.
 It also serves to help students build a strong portfolio that can be used to showcase their competency to future prospective employers.

 CC Score: 96.96